apache/druid-website-src/druid-powered.md

 ## Zuoyebang

 [Zuoyebang](http://www.zuoyebang.com/) is the most used K12 education platform, 7 out of every 10 K12 users are using Zuoyebang.
 At Zuoyebang Data Platform Group, we use the Druid in the advertising scene,  mainly related to advertising display, click, billing, and other functions.
 The performance and timeliness of druid can meet our OLAP queries very well.

-## Inke

-[Inke](https://www.inke.cn) is a online live company which principally engaged in online live and technology.
-We use Druid for business intelligence (BI) analytics.

 [Add Your Company](https://github.com/apache/incubator-druid-website-src/blob/master/druid-powered.md)